gmoore/slicer/README.md

 Slicer needs the following as input:

 * A root slice (pass nil and Slicer will create one for you)
-* A list of things on which to operate.
+* An Array of things on which to operate.
 These can be whatever your system is interested in: items, tickets, widgets, metrics, whatever.
-* A list of Proc objects to use to act on those things
+* An Array of Proc objects to use to act on those things

 In return, slicer will give you:

-* A Slice class, with children.
+* A Slice object, with children.
 The root Slice class represents the innermost ring of the vis.
-Children are the outerrings.
+Children are the outer rings.

 ## Your Procs